 - We calculate the Supplier Cost Index by estimating trends in network charges, wholesale prices and the charges to suppliers associated with government programmes (note that in some cases, these government charges only apply to large and medium-sized suppliers).

 - These estimates are then combined with information on the relative scale of each of these categories of cost to calculate the trend in the overall Supplier Cost Index.
-The weights given to each category of costs as of the base period in January 2014 are as follows: wholesale electricity - 27.5%, wholesale gas - 35.2%, networks electricity - 15.0%, networks gas - 13.3%, government obligations electricity - 7.6%, government obligations gas - 1.3%.
+The weights given to each category of costs are based on financial statements from the six large suppliers, and are as follows:

-- As the estimates are forward-looking, they therefore rely on forecasts and assumptions, and so will be subject to uncertainty.
+- The estimates in the index are forward-looking, they therefore rely on forecasts and assumptions, and so will be subject to uncertainty.
 Information on suppliers’ realised costs is available in the financial statements published by the six large energy suppliers.
 See Understanding the profits of the large energy suppliers.

-- The index does not include suppliers' ‘back-office’ operating costs (such as the costs of billing or metering – including the costs of the smart meter rollout) or their profit margins, which suppliers will seek to cover when setting their prices.
-We are working to facilitate a more competitive, dynamic energy market, with more engaged consumers.
-Over time, we expect the changes we make to put more pressure on suppliers to keep such back-office costs down.
+- The index does not include estimates of suppliers' ‘back-office’ operating costs (such as the costs of billing or metering – including the costs of the smart meter rollout) or their profit margins, which suppliers will seek to cover when setting their prices.

 - The index is based on trends in the average prices of wholesale gas and electricity forward contracts in the month prior to the update.
 Suppliers will take different approaches to purchasing their wholesale energy, and many will buy their energy over an extended period.
 The index does not seek to estimate any impact this may have on a supplier’s costs.

-- The index is calculated for a customer with typical consumption, which we have held fixed over time to increase comparability with trends in suppliers’ prices (which are also typically expressed for a given level of consumption).
-In fact, energy use will vary from one year to the next, depending on temperatures.
+- The index is calculated for a customer with typical consumption.
+We have held consumption fixed over time to increase comparability with trends in suppliers’ prices (which are also typically expressed for a given level of consumption).
+In practice, energy use will vary from one year to the next, depending on temperatures.
 Energy use is also subject to long-run trends, for example as a result of increasing energy efficiency.
 Trends in consumption will also have a significant impact on the size of customers’ bills.

 Further details of how we calculate the index are provided in our methodology document.